cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 Linux, Cygwin, Solaris) and/or architectures (such as i686, x86_64) and have files specific to each of these systems, this feature will help.
 The strings
-$OS and $ARCH are available for use in the specification of input file names. taskvine will automatically resolve these strings to the operating system and architecture of each connected worker and transfer the input file corresponding to the resolved file name.
+$OS and $ARCH are available for use in the specification of input file names.
+TaskVine will automatically resolve these strings to the operating system and architecture of each connected worker and transfer the input file corresponding to the resolved file name.
 For example: